 Even if RTO might ruin your life, don’t rush to resign

-We therefore believe that employees should never rush to resign due to the negative effects from RTO policies yet – for several key reasons:
+Employees should not rush to resign due to the negative effects from RTO policies yet – for several key reasons:

-- Potential breach of contract: For people hired as a remote employee during or after the pandemic, a full RTO may be a change of contract that cannot legally be “ordered” by the employee in many jurisdictions.
-However, an RTO can be perfectly within your employer’s discretion without an explicit work-from-home provision in your contract.
+- Potential breach of contract: For people hired as remote employees, a full RTO may be a change of contract.
+In this case, RTO cannot legally be “ordered” by the employee in Germany.
+However, an RTO can be perfectly within your employer’s discretion without an explicit work-from-home provision, depending on your contract.
 At least in Germany, an employer can determine the place of performance of work and issue instructions.
 An RTO is legally permissible – again, unless the employment contract state otherwise

 - Breach of collective agreements: Employees may be protected by collective agreements – and challenging the RTO requirements could be successful.